acki-01/devmeeting_react_redux/react/quick-look-around.md

 ## src/logo.svg

-Not interesting in itself, but why here and not in `/public` directory? `/public` contains only truly static assets, while importing them into the component file allows for easier usage and webpack transformations.
+Not interesting in itself, but why is it here and not in `/public` directory? `/public` contains only truly static assets, while importing them into the component file allows for easier usage and webpack transformations.

-## src/serviceWorker.ts
+## src/serviceWorker.js

 Contains the code for a default service worker enabling PWA style app.
 Also, all files that don't contain components should be named using the lower camel-case style.